MarkLogic Node.js API -- Working with Binary Documents

 .catch((error) => console.log(error));

-Notice the properties property specified as part of the document descriptor - this is what allows us to assign properties metadata against the binary document.
+Notice the properties property in the document descriptor.
+That’s what assigns properties metadata to the binary document.

-If you'd like to follow this article and if you have already cloned the GitHub repository you can execute npm run setup to insert some binaries into your database.
-Please also make sure that you setup the project dependencies as outlined in this readme file.
+npm run setupto insert some binaries into your database.
+Make sure you’ve set up the project dependencies as outlined in the readme file.

 Displaying Images

-To display an image we can use the MarkLogic Node.js Client API's stream result handling pattern.
-(We also have a promise result handling pattern available.)
+To display an image, we can use the MarkLogic Node.js Client API’s stream result handling pattern.
+(There’s also a promise result handling pattern available.)

 Using streams

-Generally speaking it's good practice to work with streams when reading binary documents - and to ask for chunks of data - these are smaller pieces of data that the database sends to our application.
-When working with streams in JavaScript we can also use event listeners via the on() method and we can listen on a few events such as data, error and end.
-The data event gets emitted each time we receive a data chunk.
-The example below assumes that we have an image loaded into our database already:
+It’s good practice to work with streams when reading binary documents.
+You ask for chunks of data (smaller pieces that the database sends to your application).
+When working with streams in JavaScript, we can use event listeners via the on() method, listening for events like data, error and end.
+The data event fires each time a chunk arrives.
+This example assumes we’ve already got an image in the database:

 http